Cruising to Oranjestad, Aruba: One Happy Island

 Popular souvenirs to purchase are Delft porcelain, Dutch cheeses, and the exquisite Alexandrite jewel.
 You can find Alexandrite at the cruise recommended Columbian Emeralds or Diamonds International stores.
 Do not be expecting to find deep pocket discounts on anything in Aruba, prices are the same as in the United States.

-If you are looking to do the cheesy Caribbean island touristy things, you must include a visit to Señor Frogs, on Eagle Beach, or Carlos & Charlie’s, which features live entertainment daily.
+If you are looking to do the cheesy Caribbean island touristy things, include a visit to Señor Frogs on Eagle Beach or Carlos & Charlie’s, which features live entertainment daily.
 The overpriced food is mediocre at best and the drinks watered down, but you are sure to have fun.
-Both establishment offer t-shirts for purchase which always make it home with me as they are the perfect souvenir for my family.
+Both establishments offer cool t-shirts to take home as souvenirs.

 On Eagle Beach, you can spot the famous divi-divi tree with its twisted and puzzling branches.
 A famous Aruba landmark, the California Lighthouse, is named after a ship that sank in the year 1910.
 The lighthouse is located near Arashi Beach where La Trattoria el Faro Blanco Restaurant overlooks the beach and lighthouse, offering a delicious lunch stop.
 A favorite local dish is pastiches, which are Antillian meat turnovers with dried fruits and spices.

 Ostriches in Aruba?

 On one trip to Aruba, my friend, Julie, and I opted for the Aruba Ostrich Farm excursion offered by the cruise ship.
 At the ostrich farm, we had a twenty minute guided tour that included a chance to feed the ostriches with help from the guides.
 Julie did this and it looked horribly scary because the ostriches were very strong and reckless when food was involved.